-Quick and easy Sabudana Vrat Dosa is a gluten-free dosa/crepe prepared with tapioca pearls.
-This super crispy and healthy dosa requires no fermentation and comes together in a jiffy!
+Quick and easy Sabudana Vrat Dosa is a gluten-free crepe prepared with tapioca pearls.
+This super crispy, flavorful, and healthy dosa requires no fermentation and comes together in a jiffy!
 Serve alongside the chutney of your choice and enjoy a delicious meal.

 Fasting doesn’t mean that you have to refrain from your favorite foods.
-This Navratri, try these delicious and healthy dosa/crepes made with tapioca pearls, barnyard millets, and gluten-free flour.
+This Navratri, try these delicious and healthy dosa/crepes made with:

 A TIP ABOUT SABUDANA/SAGO PEARLS!